portwatcher/prerender-url-shortener/README.md

        "url": "string"
      }
      ```
+   - **Returns 202 Accepted** for async rendering in most cases.
+   - Only returns 200 OK if the URL is already cached and has valid Open Graph image metadata.
-   - Triggers the backend process to generate a short code and prerender the content.
+   - Triggers the backend process to generate a short code and prerender the content asynchronously.

 ### 2. Prerendering and Shortening Logic (Rod Integration with Async Queue)

 When a URL is submitted via the `/generate` endpoint:
    - A unique `short-code` is generated for the given URL.
    - The system checks if this URL is already cached/stored in the PostgreSQL database.
+   - **If cached and rendering complete:**
+     - Checks if the rendered HTML contains an Open Graph image meta tag (`<meta name="og:image"` or `<meta property="og:image"`).
+     - If valid og:image tag exists, returns 200 OK with the existing short code.
+     - If no og:image tag, returns 202 Accepted and re-queues for rendering.
    - **If not cached:**
      - The link is immediately saved to the database with a "pending" render status.
-     - The response is returned immediately with the short code.
+     - Returns 202 Accepted with the short code.
      - The URL is queued for background rendering using a worker pool.
-   - **If already exists:**
+   - **If already being rendered:**
-     - If rendering is complete, returns the existing short code.
-     - If rendering is in progress, waits briefly and returns the existing short code.
+     - Returns 202 Accepted with the existing short code.
-     - Prevents duplicate rendering of the same URL.
+     - Prevents duplicate rendering of the same URL using URL as the task key.

    **Background Rendering Process:**
    - Configurable number of worker goroutines process the render queue.